iDear-design/vuepress-theme-idear/example/en/views/plugins/comments.md

 ## Introduction

-Comments plugin for vuepress-theme-ido or other vuepress theme.
+Comments plugin for vuepress-theme-iu or other vuepress theme.

 ### Name

-- **As plugin**: `@ido-design/vuepress-plugin-comments`
+- **As plugin**: `@iu-design/vuepress-plugin-comments`
 - **As component**: `Comments` / `AccessNumber (page views by Valine)` (used in theme development)

 ## Option API